houseofback/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 - Amazon S3
 - Amazon DynamoDB

-You can refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the AWS documentation to see which regions have the supported services. **Will be use the Ireland region.***
+You can refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the AWS documentation to see which regions have the supported services. **Use the Ireland region please.

 Once you've chosen a region, you should deploy all of the resources for this workshop there.
 Make sure you select your region from the dropdown in the upper right corner of the AWS Console before getting started.